Starting Loop: Looping

-AB and FreeAPS: If you Save Without Bolusing, your Loop app will bolus for you as soon as the Loop algorithm recommends a bolus.
-The amount of your bolus will be 40% of the recommended bolus on AB, or your Partial Bolus Application (PBA) % on FreeAPS.
-If you are using Multiple Entries and are on an automatic-bolus version, Loop may start a bolus while you’re making the multiple entries.
+If you are using Multiple Entries and use an automatic-bolus strategy, Loop may start a bolus while you’re making the multiple entries.
 Make sure Loop is done with a bolus before accepting a recommendation.
 In this case, it is best to finish all multiple entries using Save without Bolusing and then return to the main screen, wait for any bolus in progress to finish and then select Bolus from the toolbar.

 See the discussion on Meal Bolus above.
 Outside of Meals, you will not know if Loop is recommending a Bolus unless you press on the orange Bolus icon located in the center of the Toolbar at the bottom of the Status Screen.
-If you don’t bolus, Loop will deliver a portion of the Recommended Bolus during every Loop interval (approximately 5 minutes) over a 30 minute period via a Temporary Basal Rate.
-Of course, the amount of your Temporary Basal Rate is limited by your Maximum Basal Rate setting, which you previously set up in the Delivery Limits of your Loop Settings.
+If you don’t bolus, Loop will deliver a portion of the Recommended Bolus during every Loop interval (approximately 5 minutes) over a 30 minute period via your dosing strategy.

 If you have Nightscout set up and Loop is recommending a bolus, it will show up on the Loop pill on the Nightscout screen.